-Email: ybruce@jcu.edu.
-Email is the best way to correspond and consult with me.
+Email: ybruce@jcu.edu Email is the best way to correspond and consult with me.
 I will reply within twenty-four hours, and generally, I check my own email in the afternoon.
 In your emails to me, please use standard English of appropriate formality, fill in the subject line, and include your full name.
+Please get in the habit of checking your JCU email once daily.